xkisxk/tp/docs/DeveloperGuide.md

 Given below is the sequence diagram for `edit` (Deck):

 ![](assets/editDeckCommandSeqDiagram.png)

-The 'EditDeckCommand' allows the changing of the name of the `Deck`.
+The `EditDeckCommand` allows the changing of the name of the `Deck`.

 By entering the edit command in the `OuterParser` class, an `EditDeckCommand` object is created and its constructor is called.
 This object is returned to `CardLi` class, which then calls the `execute()` method